Last chance! Attend this new Engineering Insights event

 It's hard to prepare for an interview when you're new to the job market.
 How can you feel ready if you don’t know what to expect?

-We've compiled this handy interview prep guide to help you prepare (and to calm those nerves).
+We've compiled this handy interview preparation guide to help you prepare (and to calm those nerves).
 Brush up on our advice and you’ll soon feel confident and ready for action.

 Interview preparation tips